Andoni Iraola: Coaching career

+AEK Larnaca

-Iraola was appointed manager of Cypriot club AEK Larnaca FC on 18 June 2018, succeeding compatriot Imanol Idiakez.
+Iraola was appointed manager of Cypriot club AEK Larnaca on 18 June 2018, succeeding his compatriot Imanol Idiakez.
 He was sacked the following 14 January, after nearly two months without winning a single match.

+Mirandés

-On 10 July 2019, Iraola replaced departed Borja Jiménez at the helm of CD Mirandés, newly promoted to Segunda División.
-He took the team to the semi-finals of the Spanish Cup for the second time in their 92-year history, notably disposing of top-tier sides RC Celta de Vigo, Sevilla FC and Villarreal.
+On 10 July 2019, Iraola replaced the departed Borja Jiménez at the helm of Mirandés, newly promoted to Segunda División.
+He took the team to the semi-finals of the Spanish Cup for the second time in their 92-year history, notably disposing of top-tier sides Celta, Sevilla and Villarreal.
 On 21 July 2020, he left the club as his contract expired.

+Rayo Vallecano

 Iraola remained in the second division in August 2020, taking over from Paco Jémez at Rayo Vallecano.
 On 6 July 2021, after achieving promotion in the playoffs, he extended his contract until 2022.
 The following season, he again led a club to the last four of the national cup; it was the second time Rayo had achieved this, the first occasion coming 40 years earlier.

 In February 2023, Iraola was approached by Leeds United of the Premier League, but was not given permission to leave the Campo de Fútbol de Vallecas.
+He left at the end of the campaign, having turned down a renewal offer.

+Bournemouth

+On 19 June 2023, Iraola was appointed manager of Bournemouth on a two-year deal.
+His first match in charge was a 1–1 home draw with West Ham United on 12 August, in which Dominic Solanke scored a late equaliser.
+He achieved his first win in the tenth league round, beating Burnley 2–1 with goals from Antoine Semenyo and Philip Billing.

+Iraola extended his contract with the club on 13 May 2024, until 2026; his Cherries team had just finished the season with a best-ever 48 points, in 12th place.
+On 2 November, he oversaw a 2–1 win over Manchester City, ending their 32-game unbeaten run in the domestic league.

+Managerial style

+Iraola favours a 4–3–3/4–2–3–1 formation with a focus on quick ball recoveries.
+With quick wingers, tireless midfield runners and a defensive midfielder who tends to drop deep when building from the back when the full-backs push forward, his main emphasis is on catching the opposition off guard.